 |Location:||Edge Hill University|

 - Specialise in the management of networked computer systems, their security and forensic analysis;

 - Develop valuable employability skills and experience during Year 2, with the additional option of undertaking a year out in industry before your final year;

 - Initial accreditation awarded by BCS, The Chartered Institute for IT, for the purposes of fully meeting the academic requirement for registration as a Chartered IT Professional.

 The systems and information that networks contain are key assets for organisations and so it is essential they are run professionally.
 This degree will prepare you to manage modern IT infrastructures, but will take you beyond technical network administration to integrate IT management, project management, network theory and practice, and security and forensics.
-You will develop both the technical and managerial perspectives to view the network as a strategic resource.
+You will develop technical and managerial perspectives to view the network as a strategic resource.
 Working on real life projects, using industry-standard equipment, you will be part of a lively learning environment and you will benefit from a short placement and an optional year-long placement.

 Course in Depth